yueureka/MyLeetcode/README.md

 # Description
-Some sample python code I developped for Leetcode problems.
+Here are some sample python code I developped for solving the Leetcode problems.